hoangsonww/Flappy-Bird-Game/.github/SECURITY.md

 # Flappy Bird Game - Security Policies

 ## Introduction
-Flappy Bird Game is a dynamic mobile (iOS) application designed to provide users with an engaging platform to explore and learn about various movies, directors, actors, and more.
-Ensuring the security of our users and the application is of paramount importance.
-This document outlines the security measures, policies, and best practices implemented in Flappy Bird Game.
+Flappy Bird Game is a dynamic mobile (iOS) application designed to replicate the classic and legendary Flappy Bird game.
+The project was created by [Son Nguyen](https://github.com/hoangsonww) in 2024, using Swift and SpriteKit for iOS.
+The game features a bird that the player navigates between a series of obstacles by tapping the screen to make the bird fly.
+The goal is to achieve the highest possible score by avoiding the pipes.

 Current Version: `1.1.2`